 Kindly keep in mind

 By “repeat“ we mean a number (usually in cm!) that can be found with the technical specs online and on the wallpaper label.
 It indicates the length or the interval after which the wallpaper pattern repeats.
-This interval must be respected and individual wallpaper strips fitted together for seamless continuation of the pattern.
+This interval must be respected when individual wallpaper strips fitted together for seamless continuation of the pattern.

 Sophie & Viktoria